 The main rule of thumb when taking emergency contraception is: as soon as possible.
 However, if that isn’t possible Levonelle is 95% effective for the first 12 hours and then reduces by 58% after 48 hours after sex.
 Whereas EllaOne is effective up to 120 hours after unprotected sex.

-If you are unable to take the pill after 120 hours since having unprotected sex and emergency IUD can be inserted up to five days afterward.
+If you are unable to take the pill after 120 hours since having unprotected sex and emergency IUD can be inserted up to five days afterwards.

 A 2002 study looked at the link between the oral contraceptives and the risk of breast cancer.
 The data suggests that the risk of breast cancer did not increase when hormonal contraception was consumed.
 This was later investigated in a 2018 study which came to the same conclusion.
 It was also determined that the familial risk did also not increase when taking the pill.

 Emergency contraception is generally very safe to take.
 There has been no proof that taking the morning after pill will affect future fertility.
 However, it will only protect you if you take it after each episode of have unprotected intercourse.
 There is also a belief that if you take emergency contraception you are then protected for the rest of the month, this is not true.
 If you are engaging in sexual activity after taking the pill then it is recommended that you use a barrier method, such as a condom.

 According to a 2016 study, the morning after pill is less effective in women over 80kg.
 The most effective form of emergency for women who weigh over 80kg is the copper IUD which can be placed within 5 days after engaging in unprotected sex.